Canada's electoral history from 1867 to today

 1. Lisa Marie Barron NDP 2021 Nanaimo—Ladysmith

-2. Catherine J. Bell NDP 2006 Vancouver Island North
+2. Catherine Bell NDP 2006 Vancouver Island North

 3. Dawn Black NDP 1988 New Westminster—Burnaby